Home > Blog > Do’s and Don’ts: Wedding Dress Storage

 Do dry clean your wedding dress.

-Nearly every professional cleaner will tell you that dry cleaning your dress is mandatory.
+Nearly every professional cleaner will tell you that wedding dress dry cleaning your dress is mandatory.
 They’re not just trying to drum up business by saying that, however.
 Even though you wear your wedding dress once, that one day can be tough on your dress’ delicate fabric, stitching, sequins, beads or other detailed work.
 You may sweat in it (wedding-day jitters happen, and then there’s all the dancing!), smear makeup or mascara on it, spill food or wine on it, or get splashed with champagne during the toasts.

 As soon as you can after your wedding, take your dress to a cleaner who’s experienced in cleaning wedding gowns.
 They’re trained to spot stains, spots and marks you may not even see.
 Even white wine leaves no initial trace, but over the months the sugars in the wine crystallize, leaving brown stains dry cleaning can’t remove.